When Should You Consider Replacing Your Toyota Prius Battery?

 How long does a Prius battery last?

 One of the most common questions Prius owners ask is how long their battery will last.
 The truth is, there is no exact timeline for how long a Prius battery will last.
 It depends on several factors, including driving habits, climate, and maintenance.
 However, most Prius batteries will last between 150,000 and 200,000 miles or around 8 to 10 years.
-After this point, you may notice signs that your battery needs to be replaced.

 Signs that your Prius battery needs to be replaced